facebook/wdt/README.md

 * ReceiverThread.{h|cpp}

-Implements the funcionality of the receiver threads, responsible for listening on a port and receiving files over the network.
+Implements the functionality of the receiver threads, responsible for listening on a port and receiving files over the network.

 * Receiver.{h|cpp}